rimthong/astro-rimthong/src/content/blog/advice-for-the-new-engineering-manager.md

 ---
-title: Advice for the New Engineering Managers
+title: Advice for New Engineering Managers - Leading with Empathy
 excerpt: A guide for new managers, offering insights into leading engineering teams with empathy and kindness.
 It focuses on understanding the unique challenges and opportunities of transitioning from an engineering role to a management position, while emphasizing the importance of building strong, trust-based relationships with your team members.
 publishDate: 'Dec 1 2023'
 featureImage: